brikis98/yevgeniy-brikman-homepage/_posts/2024-04-02-truly-devious.md

 - It's a Young Adult book, so it has the usual high school angst mixed in.

-- Ends on a cliff hanger without resolving the central mystery.
+- Ends on a cliffhanger without resolving the central mystery.

 ## Rating